HMS Arbutus (K86)

 HMS Arbutus was a Flower-class corvette of the Royal Navy, which was active during the Second World War.
 She was a successful escort vessel, and took part in the destruction of two U-boats during the Battle of the Atlantic.
-Arbutus was sunk in the North Atlantic in February 1942.
+Arbutus was torpedoed by a U-boat and sunk in the North Atlantic in February 1942 while aiding a convoy that was under attack.

 Construction

 Arbutus was placed on order in July 1939, one of the first 26 "Flowers" of the pre-war building programme.
 She was laid down at the Blyth Shipbuilding Company, at Blyth, Northumberland, on 30 November 1939.
 She was launched on 5 June 1940 and completed 12 October 1940.
-She commissioned on the same day under the command of Lt.
-Cdr.
-H Lloyd Williams, RNVR, one of the earliest Volunteer Reserve command appointments.
+She commissioned on the same day.

 World War II service

-After trials and working up Arbutus joined Western Approaches Command and was assigned to 6 Escort Group, led by JM Rowland in HMS Wolverine for convoy escort duties.
+After trials and working up, Arbutus joined Western Approaches Command and was assigned to the 6th Escort Group, led by J. M. Rowland in HMS Wolverine for trade protection.
 In this role she was engaged in all the duties performed by escort ships; protecting convoys, searching for and attacking U-boats, and rescuing survivors.
 Over the next 14 months Arbutus escorted 26 convoys on the Atlantic routes, helping to bring over 750 ships to safety, though a number were lost in various incidents.
 She was involved in two convoy battles, and helped destroy two U-boats.